ashayp22/Recogg/README.md

 ![CSS](https://img.shields.io/badge/css-3-yellow)
 ![JavaScript](https://img.shields.io/badge/javascript-%3E%3D8-brightgreen)

 This project was built using a variety of programming languages, frameworks, APIs, and databases/storage containers.
-Here are the technologies broken down by which component used what.
+Here are the technologies broken down by which component used what:

 #### API